Agyapa Royalties deal best for Ghana’s mineral resources – Ofori-Atta

 Source: www.ghanaweb.com

-Finance Minister Ken Ofori-Ofori says the Agyapa Royalties agreement is wholly in the best interest of the country.
+Finance Minister Ken Ofori-Atta says the Agyapa Royalties agreement is wholly in the best interest of the country.

 According to him, the Akufo-Addo administration has no intention of mortgaging and ripping off Ghana’s ‘future resources’ to enrich persons walking within the corridors of power.